CellarBoss/cellarboss/apps/web/docs/resources/users.md

 ## Editing a User

 Click the **Edit** button to modify the user's information.

-## Banning a User

-Administrators can ban users to revoke their access.
-Banned users cannot log in until the ban is lifted.

 ::: info
 Only administrators can manage users.
 Standard users do not have access to this page.